cokenotfound/Morse-Code-Interpretor/README.md

 # Morse Code Computer Vision Interpreter

-A modular, real-time Morse code communication system that translates visual gestures and light signals into text using **Computer Vision** and **Temporal Analysis**.
+A modular, real-time Morse code communication system that translates visual gestures, light pulses, and facial movements into text using **Computer Vision** and **State-Machine Logic**.

 ## 1. Abstract
 This project bridges the gap between physical movement and digital communication.
 By monitoring a live video feed, the system detects "Active" states through three distinct input modes: Light Intensity, Hand Gestures, and Eye Blinks.

 Unlike standard binary codes, Morse code is not a "prefix-free" code.
-To resolve this, the system implements a **State Machine** that uses time-based "Gaps" (silence) to distinguish between individual symbols, letters, and words.
+To resolve this, the system implements a **Temporal Analysis Engine** that uses time-based "Gaps" (silence) to distinguish between individual symbols, letters, and words.